chaochaoachao/project-google-analytics-data/README.md

 2. Allow users to select customer groups by drawing on the scatter plot using plotly lasso or D3 lasso
 ![lasso](/image/circle.PNG)

-3. create a email-sending micro service to let user send email to different groups
+3. create a email-sending micro service to let user send email to user selected group in step 2.

-4. customer life time value prediction with [lightgbm model](https://github.com/chaochaoachao/project-google-analytics-data/blob/master/BigQuery.ipynb)
+4. customer life time value prediction with [lightgbm model](https://github.com/chaochaoachao/project-google-analytics-data/blob/master/BigQuery.ipynb) revenue vs time prediction using facebook prophet model, add US hoildays to the seasonality

 5. load the model and label encoding with the pickle on the prediction page
 ![lasso](/image/predict.PNG)